I Drink Your Blood: Development

 I Drink Your Blood was written and directed by David E. Durston.

 Development for the film began in 1970 when Durston was contacted by Jerry Gross, the CEO of Cinemation Industries and a producer of exploitation films.
 Gross asked Durston to write and direct a low-budget horror film.
-Durston had previously directed several sexploitation films and ABC's financially successful TV series Tales of Tomorrow (1951-1953).
-As Durston later recalled, "[Gross] said he wanted to make the most graphic horror film ever produced, but he didn't want any vampires, man-made monsters, werewolves, mad doctors, or little people".
+Durston had previously directed several sexploitation films and American Broadcasting Company's financially successful TV series Tales of Tomorrow (1951-1953).
+According to Durston, "[Gross] said he wanted to make the most graphic horror film ever produced, but he didn't want any vampires, man-made monsters, werewolves, mad doctors, or little people".
 Gross had been impressed by Durston's work in Tales of Tomorrow and made a deal with Durston that if he came up with a good idea, he would double his previous writing and directing contract with the Guilds.

-For a period of three weeks, Durston struggled to come up with a proper storyline for the film until reading a newspaper article on an incident involving a mountain village in Iran.
-According to Durston, the article described an incident where a pack of rabid wolves attacked a schoolhouse occupied by 18 to 19 children and two teachers.
+For three weeks, Durston struggled with writer's block until reading a newspaper article on an incident involving a mountain village in Iran.
+According to Durston, the article described an incident where a pack of rabid wolves attacked a schoolhouse occupied by eighteen to nineteen children and two teachers.
 Fascinated by the idea, Durston contacted a doctor who was an authority on the disease and had visited the village.
 He was shown 8mm footage that the doctor had taken during his work at the village of the infected children locked in cages and foaming at the mouth.
-Durston later recalled: "It made the hair on the back of my head elevate.
+As Durston stated: "It made the hair on the back of my head elevate.
 I had never seen anything so horrible, yet so real, in my life".
 Inspired by the experience, and feeling that a film about a rabies epidemic had never been done before, Durston wrote a story outline that centered on a small town overrun with a rabies epidemic.
 Durston pitched the idea to Gross, who liked the concept and immediately greenlit the project.

 The development of the script took eight weeks, with Durston making frequent additions and revisions in later drafts over an additional five-week period.
 Further inspiration for the film came from coverage of the trial of Charles Manson.
 Using the high publicity generated from the trial, Durston rewrote the script, creating the character Horace Bones, a Manson-like leader of a Satanic cult of hippies that terrorizes the town.
 According to Durston, the character Horace Bones created a real threat to the town as well as adding scenes that genuinely shocked the audience.
 Impressed with the film's script, Gross authorized Durston to begin pre-production.